Analytics Tier

 Export monthly data (GB) and cost (USD) projections for up to 12 years

-According to Microsoft's latest guidance, the data processing fee applies to uncompressed data that enters the ingestion pipelines.
-This fee does not apply to data mirrored from your analytics tierโmirrored data incurs no ingestion or processing charges.
+According to Microsoft's latest guidance and my tests, the data processing fee applies to uncompressed data that enters the ingestion pipelines and is charged on a per data flow basis.
+This fee does not apply to data mirrored from your analytics tier.

 If you use a Data Collection Rule (DCR) to filter data, you can reduce ingestion costs, but data processing costs remain unaffected.

-If you send 100โฏGB of data to your DCR and drop 90% of it, you will pay ingestion costs on only 10% of the data, but the processing fee will still apply to the full 100%.
+If you send 100β―GB of data to your DCR and drop 90% of it, you will pay ingestion cost for only 10% of the data, but the processing fee will still apply to the full 100%.

 Microsoft addresses this scenario in their guidance documents.
 The data lake feature only mirrors new data moving forward.
-For example, if you enable data lake and after 30 days reduce interactive (analytics) retention from 180 to 90 days, then all the queryable data you will have is 90 days in analytics (interactive) and 30 days (overlapping with the first 30 days of analytics) in data lake.
+For example, if you enable data lake and after 30 days reduce analytics retention from 180 to 90 days, then all the queryable data you will have is 90 days in analytics (interactive) and 30 days (overlapping with the first 30 days of analytics) in data lake.
 This means you will lose the ability to run interactive queries on your last 90 days of data.
+The data won't be lost; after the switch data older than 90 days will go to traditional archive.
+It will be available but not interactively queryable, so you lose the interactivity of the data if you don't wait for the full analytics retention period before making such changes.
 Be sure to carefully plan your retention policy and query requirements before making changes.

 This is a Microsoft Sentinel platform requirement to ensure data continuity and consistency.
 Since analytics tier data can transition to data lake tier after the analytics retention period (long-term retention), the data lake must be configured to store data for at least as long as analytics.